-Wanna know one of the top excuses entrepreneurs use to avoid delegating tasks?
+Wanna know one of the top excuses entrepreneurs use to avoid outsourcing tasks?

 “I just don’t have the time!”

-So many talented women business owners are drowning in overwhelm, yet they refuse to delegate work simply because they don’t want to train and manage contractors.
+So many talented women business owners are drowning in overwhelm, yet they refuse to outsource work simply because they don’t want to train and manage contractors.